GosuCode/online-food-ordering/README.md

 3. Commit changes: `git commit -m 'Add feature'`
 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

+## 📊 Algorithm Documentation

+For detailed information about the algorithms used in this project, see [ALGORITHMS.md](ALGORITHMS.md).

 ## 📄 License